holunda-io/camunda-bpm-taskpool/reference-guide/docs/developer-guide/project-setup.md

 WARNING: This operation requires special permissions.

-If you still want to execute the the deployment from your local machine, you need to have GPG keys at place and to execute the following command on the `master` branch:
+If you still want to execute the deployment from your local machine, you need to have GPG keys at place and to execute the following command on the `master` branch:

 ```bash